storj-archived/storjshare-daemon/README.md

 ### Step 1: Install Storj Share and Create Config

 Now that you have your private key, you can generate a new configuration file.
-To do this, first install the `storj-share` package globally and use the `create` command.
+To do this, first install the `storjshare-daemon` package globally and use the `create` command.
 You'll need to remove the `storjshare-cli` package first, so make sure you perform the previous step for all shared drives before proceeding forward.

 ```
 npm remove -g storjshare-cli
-npm install -g storj-share
+npm install -g storjshare-daemon
 ```

 Now that you have Storj Share installed, use the `create` command to generate